japila-books/spark-sql-internals/docs/spark-sql-whole-stage-codegen.md

 # Whole-Stage Java Code Generation

-*Whole-Stage Java Code Generation* (aka _Whole-Stage CodeGen_) is a physical query optimization in Spark SQL that fuses multiple physical operators (as a subtree of plans that link:spark-sql-CodegenSupport.adoc[support code generation]) together into a single Java function.
+*Whole-Stage Java Code Generation* (aka _Whole-Stage CodeGen_) is a physical query optimization in Spark SQL that fuses multiple physical operators (as a subtree of plans that spark-sql-CodegenSupport.md[support code generation]) together into a single Java function.

 Whole-Stage Java Code Generation improves the execution performance of a query by collapsing a query tree into a single optimized function that eliminates virtual function calls and leverages CPU registers for intermediate data.

 [[spark.sql.codegen.wholeStage]]
 [NOTE]
 ====
-Whole-Stage Code Generation is controlled by link:spark-sql-properties.adoc#spark.sql.codegen.wholeStage[spark.sql.codegen.wholeStage] Spark internal property.
+Whole-Stage Code Generation is controlled by spark-sql-properties.md#spark.sql.codegen.wholeStage[spark.sql.codegen.wholeStage] Spark internal property.

 Whole-Stage Code Generation is enabled by default.